thefloppydriver/pc2drc/README.md

  # TODO: (in order of importance)
    ~~todo: add todo~~

+   todo (info): Add mouse mode and button bindings to the readme

    todo (QoL, stability): Upgrade wpa_supplicant and hostapd and remodify them for WiiU support (Hard?
 Probably?)

    todo (QoL, stability): find better way to resize the tigervnc-server that doesn't involve connecting with xtigervncclient (stuff goes here) -DesktopSize 864x480